The companion app for Alexa customers to set up devices, change settings, and see the displayed output from interactions with Alexa.

 A prompt that asks the customer a question intended to elicit a response from a small set of possible options (recommended 5 or fewer).
-For example, Minecraft Helper.
+For example, Helper for Minecraft.
 You can ask for a recipe, the ingredients of a potion, or game instructions.
-Now, which would you like?"
+Now, which would you like?

 Describes an interface which has at least a voice and screen-based experience.
 Each input changes the way a customer can interact with the experience, but the two should work together fluidly.